Barry Littlefield

-Barak Thomas "Barry" Littlefield (June 16, 1871 – June 14, 1936 is an American-born Canadian Horse Racing Hall of Fame Thoroughbred racehorse trainer.
+Barak Thomas "Barry" Littlefield (June 16, 1871 – June 14, 1936) was an American-born Canadian Horse Racing Hall of Fame Thoroughbred racehorse trainer.

 From a Canadian mother, he was born in Preakness in what is now Wayne, New Jersey, where his American father Charles Stuart Littlefield (1833–1915), was employed by Milton Holbrook Sanford's Preakness Stables.
 His father worked as a jockey in Toronto and is also an inductee of the Canadian Horse Racing Hall of Fame who won the first ever edition of the Queen's Plate in 1860 and again in 1862 and as a trainer, won the 1885 Preakness Stakes.
 His brother, Fred Littlefield, was a jockey who won the 1888 Preakness Stakes.
 Nicknamed Barry, his father named him after a close friend, Major Barak G. Thomas, a lawyer and American Civil War officer who established Dixiana Farm in Lexington, Kentucky in 1887 where he bred such horses as United States Racing Hall of Fame inductee Domino and owned the 1893 Leading sire in North America, Himyar.